yuukiflow/Arduino-Nvim/README.md

 `<leader> a`:
 - c: compile and check
 - u: upload to set port and fqbn
-- m: opens a new kitty terminal with the monitor
+- m: opens a floating terminal with arduino-cli monitor (writeable)
 - s: shows the current status for board, port and fqbn
 - l: opens a gui library manager (built around telescope)
 - p: displays available ports